 Mix the yogurt and masala according to how spicy you’d like it to be and mix until smooth.
 Preheat the oven to 400°F and line a pan with oil.
 Mix the yogurt and chicken and bake for 15-20 minutes.
 Serve with rice or naan for a meal they’ll never forget!

 Who doesn’t like a good bowl of soup on a cold night!
-Here is a recipe for students especially.
+Here is one of the easy recipes for students abroad especially.

 You’ll need: vegetable stock, chopped tomatoes, thin spaghetti, frozen/fresh vegetables of choice, olive oil, pesto and parmesan cheese for dressing.